mstksg/inCode/copy/entries/huffman-3.md

 #### pipes-parse

-This is the problem that is solved with *pipes-parse*.  *pipes-parse* provides *pipe transformers* that let us elegantly tackle the problem of leftovers.
+This is exactly the kind of problem that *pipes-parse* attempts to solve.
+*pipes-parse* provides "pipe transformers" that let us elegantly tackle the problem of leftovers.

 For example, if we look at `p1 >-> p2 >-> p3` (`p1` being the pipe at step 1
 above, etc.), we can think of it as a "`Direction` producer":